 (2) The liquidator must, before the end of the period of 14 days beginning with the day on which the account is made up—

 (a) send a copy of the account to the company's members,

 (b) send a copy of the account to the company's creditors (other than opted-out creditors), and

-(c) give the company's creditors (other than opted-out creditors) a notice explaining the effect
+(c) give the company's creditors (other than opted-out creditors)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.